ippontech/blog-usa/posts/go-cli-from-scratch.md

 $ go run main.go
 ```

 We need to add one more thing before moving one.
 One important aspect of any CLI tool is exit/status codes.
-Any CLI needs to return **0** when successfull and anything greater when an error occured.
+Any CLI needs to return **0** when successful and anything greater when an error occurred.

 We'll create this `usageAndExit` method prints the usage message and an optional status message.